Animatron/player/README.md

 **NB:** Development is in process.
 See [JS Player Pivotal Tracker page](https://www.pivotaltracker.com/projects/561405) to see what happens in project when you read this.

-Run `examples/demo.html` to see it in action.
+#### See in action

+Navigate to [corresponding Animatron site section](http://animatron.com/player), there are some useful links:

-Run `sandbox/sandbox.html` to try it yourself.
+* [Sandbox](http://animatron.com/player/sandbox/sandbox.html) to try it for yourself.
+* [Demos](http://animatron.com/player/examples/demo.html) to see it in action with some demos (they're not so good-looking for the moment).
+* [Tests](http://animatron.com/player/tests/index.html) to see what features are working for now.

-Run one of the `tests/index.html` and run any of the tests to see if something broken in your version of player.
+Run one of the `tests/index.html` and run any of the tests to see if something is broken in your version of player.

+#### Accessible from Cloud

+#### Locally

+Clone `git@github.com:Animatron/player.git` to get your own copy.

 To use JS player in current state, download or copy from the cloned repository: